zumasys/docs/site/jbase/compilation/single-object-build/README.md

 ### Installing objects using OS commands like 'cp' or 'mv'

-Under normal development conditions, the idea way to develop is to compile using BASIC and install using CATALOG.
+Under normal development conditions, the ideal way to develop is to compile using BASIC and install using CATALOG.
 Normally, CATALOG is sufficient and it will do the following:

 - Take a lock on the shared objects
-- Re-name the existing shared object if it is in use (Windows) otherwise delete an existing shared object
+- Re-name the existing shared object if it is in use (Windows), otherwise delete an existing shared object
 - Copy the shared object to the target directory
 - Rebuild the shared object maps
 - Tell running jBASE processes a new version might be available
 - Release the locks

-These steps allow you to install a new or modified object into a live system if necessary.
+These steps allow you to install a new or modified object into a live system, if necessary.

 Instead of using CATALOG, you can just use OS commands such as 'cp' or 'mv' or 'tar' to install the shared objects and when a new process starts it will automatically detect any new or modified JELF shared objects.
 No further action is needed.
 Running processes will not pick up any changes until they re-start.
-However any CATALOG command will force running processes to pick up changes irrespective of whether they were installd with CATALOG or 'cp' or 'mv'
+However any CATALOG command will force running processes to pick up changes irrespective of whether they were installed with CATALOG or 'cp' or 'mv'

 ### Using the jelf file type to display loaded objects